Active Sampling for MRI-based Sequential Decision Making: Discussion

-Our method has been implemented as a proof-of-concept on the fastMRI knee dataset, focusing on specific pathologies where data are publicly available.
-Future work could explore other applications such as stroke~\cite{ho2019predicting} or acute brain trauma diagnosis~\cite{mazurek2021portable}, where rapid assessment from limited data is crucial.
+Our method has been implemented as a proof-of-concept on the fastMRI knee dataset, focusing on specific pathologies where $k$-space data are publicly available with annotated disease and severity labels, proving the feasibility of our method in in-site, rapid assessment.
+Future work could explore other applications such as stroke~\citep{ho2019predicting} or acute brain trauma diagnosis~\citep{mazurek2021portable}, where rapid assessment from limited data is crucial.
 Although such datasets are not publicly available, we hope our open-source code will encourage researchers with access to evaluate our method in these critical settings.

-Our current implementation relies on pre-trained classifiers, which may propagate inherent biases and exhibit vulnerability to domain shifts when applied to new data distributions~\cite{wachinger2021detect}.
-An important direction for future research is to explore end-to-end joint optimization of classification and policy networks, potentially through meta-learning approaches that could adapt to new diagnostic tasks with minimal fine-tuning.

-\subsection{Conclusion}
+Methodologically, our approach is tailored to problems with a known and fixed diagnostic sequence, and therefore may not be suitable for clinical scenarios where multiple diagnostic tasks are truly parallel or where the optimal order of tasks is unknown.
+Future iterations could explore dynamic policies that learn not only \textit{what} to sample but also the optimal \textit{order} of diagnostic objectives.
+Additionally, while our current hard-gating mechanism is effective for this proof-of-concept, clinical deployment would benefit from more granular uncertainty quantification.
+Future research could explore uncertainty-aware decision making, where methods like Monte Carlo dropout dynamically modulate the diagnosis threshold, effectively adding a safety layer for ambiguous cases.

+A critical area for future improvement is robustness to model bias.
+As analyzed in Section~\ref{sec: pretrained_classifier}, our reliance on pre-trained classifiers can propagate inherent biases and leave the policy vulnerable to domain shift~\citep{wachinger2021detect}.
+Nevertheless, our policy-guided sampling can mitigate the bias-induced performance drop compared to random sampling as shown in Figure~\ref{fig: ablation}(b), motivating future work on bias-aware policy training.
+Promising directions include integrating constraints directly into the reward function or employing adversarial debiasing techniques to suppress shortcut attributes (e.g., acquisition site or protocol).

+Finally, we acknowledge the hardware constraints associated with practical deployment.
+The real-time feedback loop required for dynamic, line-by-line trajectory control is not a standard feature on most current mainstream scanners.
+However, previous works~\citep{pub.1134187574, liu2024rl} demonstrate the feasibility of autonomous, closed-loop $k$-space trajectory on a clinical MRI scanner with real-time feedback to dynamically update the acquisition sequence.
+Our research builds on these pioneering efforts, serving as a proof-of-concept to motivate the broader development of programmable acquisition systems that can support intelligent sampling.

+\section{Conclusion}